Social Purpose & Good Citizenship

-President & CEO of Junxion Strategy, Mike is an accomplished entrepreneur, consultant and advisor who has spent more than 20 years working to catalyze social responsibility and sustainability with organizations on four continents.
-Reach him via [email protected]
+President & CEO of Junxion Strategy, Mike is an accomplished entrepreneur, consultant and advisor who has spent more than 20 years working to catalyze social responsibility and sustainability

 If each of us sacrifices a little, surely we can turn the rapidly rising tide of global heating!
-It’s a simple narrative that scales well: if every company sacrifices a little, if every city sacrifices a little, if every country sacrifices a little….
-If only it were so easy….
+It’s a simple narrative that scales well: if every company sacrifices a little, if every city sacrifices a little, if every country sacrifices a little, if only it were so easy…

 A friend, a life-long climate activist, soon offered a counterpoint to my appreciation for that decal: “Oh great!
 Now we’re guilting people for system problems!”

 Is it right to ask individual citizens to solve for the massive, complex, and flawed systems that have driven us into the anthropocene and the climate emergency?
 Do we really expect individual people to solve for a just transition to clean energy?
 To sustainable use of natural resources?
 To economic systems that deliver the social safety nets people need, while staying within the limits of our precious atmosphere?